 Our annual cash incentive plan compensation provides our executive officers with the potential for significantly enhanced cash compensation based on the extent to which financial performance targets set in advance by the Committee are met.
-Each of the named executive officers in the annual cash incentive plan can earn between 5% and 200% of his or her actual salary based on our performance against pre-established financial goals.
+Each of the named executive officers in the annual cash incentive plan can earn between 5% and 200% of his or her actual salary based on our performance against pre-established financial goals, with 75% of base salary payable to each of our NEOs based on target performance against these goals.

-The financial goals for the 2014 cash incentive plan were Adjusted EPS and growth in normalized funds from operations, or normalized FFO.
-In order for cash incentives to be payable, we must first achieve positive Adjusted EPS, which, if achieved, would result in a potential maximum payout of 200% of base salary.
-Presuming positive Adjusted EPS criteria is met, the actual bonus payable is determined through the Committee's exercise of negative discretion, based on our normalized FFO against pre-established goals as set forth in the table below.
-The Committee chose normalized FFO as the performance metric for 2014 along with positive Adjusted EPS, because it believes that with the Company operating as a REIT, there is a strong relationship between positive Adjusted EPS coupled with normalized FFO growth and growth in stockholder value.
-Normalized FFO is a common metric used to evaluate REITs, as it takes into account earnings from existing properties excluding the impact of depreciation of real estate assets, and thus measures the cash-generating potential of the REIT's holdings.
+The financial goals for the 2015 cash incentive plan were Adjusted EPS and growth in normalized funds from operations, or normalized FFO per share.
+In order for cash incentives to be payable, we must first achieve positive Adjusted EPS.
+If positive Adjusted EPS is not achieved, then no amounts could be earned under the cash incentive plan.
+Presuming positive Adjusted EPS criteria is met, the actual bonus payable is determined through the Committee's exercise of negative discretion, based on our normalized FFO per share against pre-established goals as set forth in the table below.
+As in 2014, the Committee chose normalized FFO per share as the performance metric for 2015 along with positive Adjusted EPS, because it believes that with the Company operating as a REIT, there is a strong relationship between positive Adjusted EPS coupled with normalized FFO per share growth and growth in stockholder value.
+Normalized FFO per share is a common metric used to evaluate REITs, as it takes into account earnings from existing properties excluding the impact of depreciation of real estate assets, and thus measures the cash-generating potential of the REIT's holdings.